turingschool/backend-curriculum-site/module1/lessons/debugging_techniques.md

     <li> What line in that test is generating the error?</li>
     <li> Is there any setup involved before we hit that line?</li>
     <li> If so, can we use pry to confirm that the setup has been completed successfully?
 Do we have access to the variables that we think we do?
 Are they holding the objects we expect them to?</li>
-    <li> What about in the Hydra class itself?
+    <li> What about in the Hippogriff class itself?
 What line is generating an error?</li>
     <li> Use pry to verify that the variables we are using in </li>that method are holding the objects we expect them to.
     <li> Can you identify the error?</li>
     <li> Can you make the test pass?</li>